 Mice in the garden, as with other rodents like voles and shrews, can cause a multitude of problems.
 Damage to vegetable plants, fruit trees, expensive ornamentals and/or flowering bulbs can be quite costly.
 By familiarizing ourselves with the needs and habits of these pests, we can better prevent them from nesting in or near our homes.

 The main reasons in which mice invade the home landscape is to look for food and to find materials to safely build nests with.
 Your garden is naturally filled with plants that may appeal to rodents.
-This, in combination with the presence of mulching materials, make
+This, in combination with the presence of mulching materials, make your garden the ideal space for these pests.

 Mulches such as straw, wood chips, and leaves offer the mice and their relatives safety and cover.
 While many growers use these resources to prevent weed growth or to regulate moisture, the mulch also provides protection for undesirable rodents.
 Keeping mice out of mulch is a very difficult task, especially as the weather begins to cool in the fall.
 Though mulch rodent problems can be extremely frustrating, there are some solutions.